Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: A bound on possible lattices

 Recall that a smooth Calabi-Yau threefold $\calX$ is called \emph{rigid} if $h^{2,1}(\calX) = 0$.

-\begin{theorem} If $\calX$ is a smooth Calabi-Yau threefold fibred non-isotrivially by $M_n$-polarized K3 surfaces and $n \in \{10,12,13,14,15,16,17,19,23\}$, then $\calX$ is a rigid Calabi-Yau threefold. \end{theorem} \begin{proof} We begin by showing that any small deformation of $\calX$ must also admit a fibration by $M_n$-polarized K3 surfaces.
+\begin{theorem} If $\calX$ is a smooth Calabi-Yau threefold fibred non-isotrivially by $M_n$-polarized K3 surfaces and $n$ is an element of the set then $\calX$ is a rigid Calabi-Yau threefold. \end{theorem} \begin{proof} We begin by showing that any small deformation of $\calX$ must also admit a fibration by $M_n$-polarized K3 surfaces.
 The first step in this is to show that any small deformation of $\calX$ must contain a K3 surface.
 This will follow if we can show that any small deformation of $\calX$ lifts to a small deformation of the pair $(\calX,S)$, where $S$ is a general fibre of the K3 fibration on $\calX$.

 Small deformations of $\calX$ are parametrized by the cohomology group $H^1(\calX,T_{\calX})$, where $T_{\calX}$ denotes the tangent bundle to $\calX$, and small deformations of the pair $(\calX,S)$ are parametrized by $H^1(\calX,T_{\calX}(-\log S))$.
 We may relate these two groups as follows.
 The short exact sequence